NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-11-16-single-source-shortest-path.md

 {%endhighlight%}

-#Dijkstra's Algorithm
+# Dijkstra's Algorithm

 Dijkstra's algorithm solves the single-source shortest-paths problem on a weighted directed graph G = (V,E) for the case in which all edge weights are nonnegative.
-Thsi algorithm maintains a set S of vertices whose final shortest path weights from the source s have already been determined.
+This algorithm maintains a set S of vertices whose final shortest path weights from the source s have already been determined.
 The algorithm repeatedly selects a vertex u that is not in the maintainted set S with the minimum shortest path estimate, adds u to the set S, and then relaxes all edges leaving u.
 What this means is that from the current vertex, the algorithm will select the vertex u with lowest weight.
 Then it will update any vertex that is connected to the vertex u that can have less value than it has right now (relaxation).

 {% highlight ruby%}